jan-havlin-dev/jan-havlin-dev/README.md

 # Hi, I'm Jan Havlin

-Backend-focused software developer with a passion for Rust and a strong foundation in TDD.
+Backend-focused hardcore software developer with a passion for Rust and a strong
+foundation in TDD.
-I aim to expand my skills towards full-stack development and eventually solution architecture.
+I aim to grow my impact, focusing on backend development and gradually venturing
+into solution architecture, while keeping a distant eye on frontend technologies
+for a well-rounded perspective.

 **Current focus:**
-- **Rust** – my first language, the foundation of my programming journey
+- **Rust** – my first language; pure power, heavy but beautiful
+- **Go** - pragmatic and lightweight; faster backend services, simpler development
-- **Elixir** – functional, Actor model inspired, perfect for certain backend use cases
+- **Elixir** – functional, Actor-model-inspired, perfect for certain backend use cases
-- **TypeScript** – appreciating strong typing and clean architecture

 **What I'm learning / exploring:**
-- Full-stack development
+- Cloud infrastructure and services
 - AI integration projects
 - Web3 technologies

 **Expertise:**
 - Backend systems design
 - Test-driven development (unit, integration, fuzz testing)
+- Original thinker, motivated to tackle interesting and challenging problems
 - Writing maintainable and stable code for long-term projects

 **Aspirations:**
-- Collaborate with international teams on ambitious projects
+- Collaborate with international teams on ambitious, pioneering projects
-- Expand into full-stack and solution architecture roles
+- Expand into staff/lead seniority and solution architecture roles

 **Other interests:**
-- Art, creativity, and exploring programming from unique perspectives
+- Art, creativity, and pondering programming from unique perspectives
 - Combining logic with imagination for elegant solutions

 **Connect with me:** [LinkedIn](http://linkedin.com/in/jan-h-35b138395)

-**Fun fact:** I see programming as a pursuit as creative as art, another field I’ve explored.
-Both
+**Fun fact:** I see programming as a pursuit as creative as art, another field that I find deeply
-can feel so intangible at times — but the truth is that I’ve never minded thinking in the abstract.
+satisfying.
+Both can feel intangible at times, but I’ve never minded thinking in the abstract.